Royal Park, Melbourne

-Royal Park is the largest of Melbourne's inner city parks (181 ha).
-It is located 4 km north of the Melbourne CBD, in Victoria, Australia, in the suburb of Parkville.
+The Royal Park is a 169 ha (Note: The size of the park has altered many times.
+The November 2024 Draft Master Plan state 169 ha; the 1997 Master Plan state 188 ha; and the Friends of Royal Park state 155 ha.) urban park located in the suburb of Parkville, 4 km north of the Melbourne CBD, in Victoria, Australia.
+The park is the largest of Melbourne's inner-city parks.

-Many sporting facilities are provided including the North Park Tennis Club, Royal Park Golf Course, football and soccer ovals, baseball and cricket pitches, State Netball & Hockey Centre, and cycling and walking paths.
+The Melbourne Zoo, established in 1862 as the Royal Melbourne Zoological Gardens, is located on a 22 ha site within the park.
+The park includes many sporting facilities including the Royal Park Golf Course, football and soccer ovals, baseball and cricket pitches, State Netball & Hockey Centre, tennis courts, and cycling and walking paths.

 On the corner of Gatehouse Street and Royal Parade there is a native garden.
 There are wide vistas of grassland and lightly timbered areas with eucalypts, casuarina, and acacias.
-The Melbourne City Council administers the park and instituted in 1984 a park management plan.
 A wetlands area was developed in 2005.

+The Melbourne City Council has administered the park since 1934 and operations are informed by a master plan.
+The park was added to the Victorian Heritage Register on 23 October 2014 in recognition of its historic and aesthetic significance.
+In 1860, the park was the departure site for the Burke and Wills expedition; and during both World War I and World War II, the park was used as a major military camp, training ground, mobilisation, and deployment site.

+The park is located on the traditional lands of the Wurundjeri Woi-wurrung people.

+Features

 The grassy hill between the Royal Children's Hospital and the Native Garden is ideal for kite flying during the day.
 Over the summer months, members of the Astronomical Society of Victoria set up telescopes and conduct evening talks and tours of the night sky from this vantage point.

+In 2006, as an environmental initiative for the 2006 Commonwealth Games, the 5 ha Trin Warren Tam-boore wetland was inaugurated, expanded in 2008.
+The wetland takes stormwater from surrounding suburbs, cleans it, and stores approximately 160 ML annually, below the Ross Straw Field, to irrigate the park.